erkstruwe/neusta-code-challenge/README.md

 ## Extras
 ### Test data generator
 Get test data of arbitrary size at [http://localhost:3000/api/room/testData](http://localhost:3000/api/room/testData).
-It returns data for 10,000 rooms.
+The endpoint returns data for 10,000 rooms.
 With the `maxPersonsPerRoom` parameter, you can control the files size.
 The default is `1000`.

 A value of `100` results in a file with ~900,000 persons and ~10 MB size.